KeepFloyding/keepfloyding.github.io/_posts/2021-01-03-config-arch.md

  }
  ```

  This should give your Rofi application a really cool dark mode feel.
-Hope this was useful!
+If you need any other pointers, then checkout the excellent Arch Wiki [entry](https://wiki.archlinux.org/index.php/Rofi)  Hope this was useful!